 Teaching at the pre-K-12 levels.
 Capstone experience typically completed in the final semester.
-Prerequisites: admission to the teacher education program; admission to student teaching; passing Praxis II score.
+Prerequisites: admission to the teacher education program; admission to student teaching.

-482-Student Teaching Seminar, Pre-K-12, 2 Cr.
+EDUC-482 Student Teaching Seminar, Pre-K-12 (2 Credits)

 Designed to assist student teachers in integrating theory with practice through discussion and individual conferences.
-Special emphasis on specific aspects of the teaching profession such as contracts, career and life planning, professional organizations, resume preparation, interviews, legal rights and licensure.
-Prerequisites: admission to the teacher education program; admission to student teaching.
+Special emphasis on specific aspects of the teaching profession such as contracts, career, and life planning, professional organizations, resume preparation, interviews, legal rights and licensure.
+Prerequisites: admission to the teacher education program and student teaching.